Watherum/Graphic-Generator/README.md

 ### 7. Character Database

 Manage the list of recognised character names used during thumbnail generation.
 Add entries inline — changes take effect on the next thumbnail run.

+*(In the Ultimate and Melee GUIs this is a two-column `alias → render filename` table instead.)*

+---

+### 8. Update

+Check for and install updates to this generator from GitHub without leaving the GUI.

+- **Check for Updates** — compares your copy against the latest on GitHub and reports whether you're up to date
+- **Update Now** — downloads and applies the update for **this generator only**; your databases and settings are preserved
+- After a successful update, a prompt offers to **Restart Now** so the new version loads

+Requires the project to be a Git checkout (cloned, not a downloaded ZIP).
+Detection ignores your local edits (databases, settings), so they never trigger a false "update available".

 ---